pexip/pexkit-sdk/docs/index.md

 The examples shown here can be developed on any platform but you will need an Apple Mac if you want to deploy to an iOS device.

+If you're going to try and build a native app, you'll need a good grasp of Swift or Java and how to use the appropriate IDE (XCode or Android Studio).

 We won't be covering how to make your application look amazing or be [accessible](https://www.w3.org/WAI/mobile/) to all users - that's up to you.